- Start

 The City as an employer

-The City of Stockholm is one of Sweden’s largest employers, and our operations span in a number of different areas.
+The City of Stockholm is one of Sweden’s largest employers, and our operations span over a number of different areas.

 The City of Stockholm has more than 40,000 employees working in more than 300 different occupations.
 Competent, committed employees are a prerequisite for being able to meet the needs and expectations of Stockholmers.